symplasma/retsyn/README.md

 - [x] Show snippets for items
 - [x] Allow updates for items in the full text index
 - [x] Allow incremental updates to the index
+- [ ] Ask the user for config info on first launch
+- [ ] Configuration screen
 - [ ] Add better navigation
   - [x] Clear query via `Ctrl+u` or `Esc`
   - [x] Clear to end of query via `Ctrl+k`